 Park Superintendent Ryan and Assistant Superintendent Rob came out to check in and offered to bring out and set up one of the rental shelters for us to use over the afternoon.
 Both are knowledgeable anglers, and recommended a location that had been producing fish recently.

-I was impressed with the rental shelter: an insulated Frabill with built-in seats and a sled.
+I was impressed with the rental shelter.
 I set up my propane heater inside and was nice and toasty in no time.
 The blizzard continued and, at this point, it was a total whiteout across the lake.

 Eric was outside hole-hopping, looking for some active trout.
 I fished in comfort (just how I like it!).

 The big one

 After getting my gear set up, I marked a couple of fish, but they didn’t stick around long.
 At this point, I was eating a sandwich and studying my sonar while jigging my blade bait constantly.
 On my second rod, I had a live minnow set on the bottom with hopes a burbot would come along.
 After hearing the lake holds burbot, I was anxious to catch one, as this would be a new species for me!